GovTechSG/techpass-user-docs/docs/reset-security-verification-for-wog-account.md

 12. Select **Yes** or **Done** on the app.

-You have now reset your WOG MFA using your new mobile phone.
+You have reset your WOG MFA using your new mobile phone.